 They hit the big leagues, and they hit them hard.
 With a titanium bracelet, stainless steel case, and the same great attention to quality that Casio is known for, you’re in for a real treat.
 They pack in a lot of features their Pathfinder watches are known for, such as a solar-powered interface with low battery indicator, and a slew of digital features—auto calendar, 12/24 hour display, and five daily alarms, to name a few.

-You get up to 330ft of water resistance, and full EL backlighting with afterglow.
+With Casio Men’s Triple-Sensor Stainless Steel Watch you get up to 330ft of water resistance, and full EL backlighting with afterglow.
 Display 31 time zones, 48 cities, and daylight savings time (depending on your geographic location), all with the integrated features.
 The digital display leaves nothing to be desired, and the sleek metal appearance looks good on any man, in any attire.
 Suits, casualwear or a flannel shirt and jeans—you’re sporting the mark of a true gentleman, the guy who’s always prepared, no matter what.

 Titanium bracelet + stainless steel case

 Full calendar, hourly time signal, alarm feature, and more

 Last but not least, this Mission: Impossible-styled Casio Pathfinder: Casual Version watch gives you everything you’ll need out in the wilderness, from an alarm feature to stellar digital compass.
 Time your treks up and down mountain trails with the 1/100 second stopwatch, or take a dip in the lake with 330ft of water resistance.
 With quartz movement and a five-year battery, you’re good to tackle just about anything Mother Nature throws your way.